Skip to main content

 To explore offshore sites further out to sea with stronger and more consistent winds, several European developers are working on floating offshore wind turbines.
 Multiple pilot projects are already up and running, with deployment expected to accelerate towards the end of this decade.

 The wind sector is also a significant contributor to the EU economy, boosting growth and creating long-term sustainable jobs.
-According to Wind Europe’s competitiveness report 2023, the wind industry provided around 300 000 jobs in the EU in 2022.
-Under the REPowerEU targets, the number of jobs is estimated to grow to 936 000 by 2030.
+According to ETIP’s European Wind Energy Competitiveness Report 2025, the wind industry provided around 380 000 jobs in the EU in 2024.
+Under the REPowerEU targets, this number is projected to increase to 936 000 by 2030.

 EU Wind Power Package